NickyRahman/Nekhat_FinalProject/SoftwareProject.md

 Turns out, when I created the file I did not give it the *.md extension* (the markdown extension).
 Learning so much from these entries!

+## DAY 02
+### Python Practice
+Spent another 1 hour today doing Python exercises and Python Koan (continued from earlier class session).
+Didn't get through much.
+Hopefully can get a decent amount finished by Friday.

+### FIGMA
+Googled a couple of videos on FIGMA for web development and games.
+I think I might go this route instead of creating a python game.
+I feel this might benefit me more in the long run.
+While continuing with my Python practices.